tychenjiajun/exif-ai/README.md

 export ZHIPUAI_API_KEY=your_zhipuai_api_key
 ```

+If you don't have a ZhipuAI account, you can sign up for one [here](https://www.bigmodel.cn/invite?icode=INWAHJuWBFUp07JYI6oBveZLO2QH3C0EBTSr%2BArzMw4%3D).

 ### Google Gemini

 To use [Google Gemini](https://ai.google.dev/), you need to set the API key.
 You can do this by setting an environment variable: